GandhiCloudLab/seismic-api/readme.md

 ## Get Access Token

 Here we get the API Token through UI.
-Needs to find otherway to get it permanently.
+(Need to find otherway to get it permanently).

 1. Acces this url in your broswer.